Abla-ouh/Inception-42/README.md

 Once the project is up and running, you can access the services through your web browser.

--   **Wordpress Website**: Open your browser and navigate to `https://login.42.fr` (replace `login` with your actual login if you are a 42 school student otherwise change it just to `https://localhost` ).
+-   **WordPress Website**: Open your browser and navigate to `https://login.42.fr` (replace `login` with your actual login if you are a 42 school student otherwise change it just to `https://localhost` ).
 ### Stopping the Project

 To stop and remove the project's containers, networks, and volumes, use the following command: